McNepp/QApplicationContext/README.md

 - Relieve the developer of the need to know the precise order in which the inter-dependent components must be instantiated.
 - Dependency-injection via constructor.
 - Dependency-injection via Qt-properties.
-- Support both 1 -> 1 and 1 -> N relations between components.
+- Support both one-to-one and one-to-many relations between components.
 - Further configuration of components after creation, including externalized configuration (using `QSettings`).
 - Automatic invocation of an *init-method* after creation, using Qt-slots.
 - Offer a Qt-signal for "published" components, together with a type-safe `subscribe()` mechanism.